ceph/cbt/README.md

 This user must also be able to run certain commands with sudo.
 The easiest method to enable this is to simply enable blanket passwordless sudo access for this user, though this is only appropriate in laboratory environments.
-This may be acommplished by running visudo and adding something like:
+This may be accomplished by running visudo and adding something like:

 ```bash
 # passwordless sudo for cbt